 Every country has different cash trends as well as some similarities.
-Here’s a closer look at some of them.
+Let's take a closer look at some of the.

 Japan: Although the country’s neighbors have been jumping on the digital bandwagon for years and Japan is the number one technologically advanced country in the world, cash remains a big part of Japanese society for many reasons.
 In fact, the use of cash in Japan reveals some of the country’s interesting cultural and lifestyle trends.

 For example, there’s the common use of Tansu Yokin—the Japanese widespread practice of keeping large amounts of cash in dresser drawers.
 You might think that sounds like a great way to get someone to break into your home, but that reveals something else about Japan—it’s safe.

 It’s not uncommon for someone to carry large amounts of yen in their wallets and if they lose it, it’s often returned with the money untouched.
 And with large amounts of small, family-owned businesses that rely on cash plus natural disasters that have knocked out power making people wary of digital payments, it’s easy to see why cash is still so important to the Japanese way of life.

 Germany: Like Japan, Germany is also one of the world’s most technologically advanced countries (number five) and the love for cash payments has traditionally been strong.
 As reported by Worklife, many Germans place a high level of importance on the “concrete” versus the “abstract.”

 Worklife interviewed Robert Muschalla, a German historian, who explained that “this ideology emerged in the late 18th Century, when Germans were socialized to prioritize a tangible result from their labor over more abstract forms of exchange, such as IOUs, as the economy evolved.”
 That's translated into Germans distrusting card payments for fear it would lead to overspending.